• Home

 1940.
 Louisiana.
 The body of Sister Mary Gretchen is discovered hanging from the balcony in a deserted mansion next to the Hanson's Disease Leper Colony on the banks of the Mississippi River.

 In the midst of the lush, exotic setting of a lonely colony of dying souls, readers will find themselves transported to a time and place that is no more.
+This gripping narrative is reminiscent of the historical biography style of Jean Sorrell Hurley and echoes the intrigue of Richard Calloway's thrilling tales.

 BUY NOW